rasmusbergpalm/shapeguard/README.md

     y.sg("by")
 ```

-The special shape '\*' is reserved for shapes that should not be asserted: `x.sg("*chw")` will assert all shapes except the first.
+The special shape '\*' is reserved for shapes that should not be asserted, e.g. `x.sg("*chw")` will assert all shapes except the first.